majorbonnet/mnemosyne/README.md

 - Tailwind

 Todos:
- - [ ] Switch notebooks to use UUIDs
+ - [x] Switch notebooks to use UUIDs
  - [ ] Switch the notebook saving to use the SignalR hub
  - [ ] Add pushing notebook changes up to clients if they are not the originating client
- - [ ] Fix up the UI to something usable for switching notebooks
+ - [x] Fix up the UI to something usable for switching notebooks
+ - [ ] Clean up the tailwind classes via @apply or switch away from tailwind (sorry, all the classes make the markup ugly)